-The total compensation package for employees comprises basic salary, fixed bonus, variable performance bonus, allowances, deferred share awards and share options for eligible executives, as well as benefits.
-In determining the composition of the package, the nature of the role performed and market practice are taken into consideration.
+In determining the composition of the compensation package, the Bank takes into account the time horizon of risk and includes in the total compensation for executives, a significant portion of deferred payment in the form of deferred shares and share options.
 To ensure that its remuneration package is competitive, the Bank regularly reviews its base salary ranges and benefits package based on market data provided by recognised surveys of comparative groups in the financial sector.

-For executives, the Bank adopts a performance-driven approach to compensation, with rewards linked to individual, team and corporate performance.
+For executives, the Bank adopts a performance-driven approach to compensation.
+The compensation package is linked to personal performance, the performance of the job function as a whole and the overall performance of the Bank.
 Executives' compensation is reviewed each year based on information from market surveys and advice from reputable management consultants.
 The compensation for senior executives is reviewed by the Remuneration Committee.